Resilience Overview

 What is Resilience?

 Resilience is the ability to withstand, recover from, and adapt to periodic shocks and major disruptions.
-Bolstering resilience at multiple levels requires fostering a culture of preparedness and resourcefulness in the face of growing turbulence.
-Building greater resilience is an urgent imperative for more effectively coping with human-made and naturally occurring disasters, as well as sustaining public trust and confidence in the critical foundations that underpin free democratic societies and open competitive economies.
+Strengthening resilience across all levels requires fostering a culture of preparedness and adaptability amid growing uncertainty.
+It is an urgent imperative, not only for managing human-made and natural disasters more effectively, but also for maintaining public trust in the core systems that sustain democratic societies and open, competitive economies.

 The Global Resilience Institute strives to overcome the five major barriers to achieving greater resilience.